mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

 <br>
 <br>

+tooltip:  **anywhere**<br>
+          On the board, in the hand, in the deck.

 tooltip:  **Awesome Abyssal Scar**<br>
           Summon 4⚔️/4❤️ Fiends on every allied Shadow Creep.

 tooltip:  **Awesome Malice**<br>
-          Summon as many 4⚔️/4❤️ Husks as the attack of your sacrifice.
+          Summon as many 4⚔️/4❤️ Husks as the ⚔️ of your sacrifice.

 tooltip:  **Awesome Shadow Spawn**<br>
           Your Wraithlings are 5⚔️/5❤️.